ChilliCream/workshops/crypto-maui/docs/docs/02-Hot Chocolate/03-Building a foundation/03-DataLoader.md

 :::

-The class `AssetNode` is annotated with the `ExtendObjectTypeAttribute`, allowing us to extend an existing type `Asset` with additional fields.
+The class `AssetNode` is annotated with the `ExtendObjectTypeAttribute`, allowing us to extend an existing type `Asset` with additional fields or overlay existing fields.

 ```graphql
 extend type Asset {